 Gift mom with this no-sew kid-created purse this Mother’s Day!
-Not only can your toddler or preschooler craft her way to the perfect present, but this art activity can help her to build developmental skills that she’ll use right now and in the years to come.
+Not only can your toddler or preschooler craft her way to the perfect present, but this purse craft activity can help her to build developmental skills that she’ll use right now and in the years to come.

 Your little artist can design and create a heart-felt gift for mom, grandma or even great-grandma.
 Your child can plan out the style, shape and colors for the purse.